cedwards/intothesaltmine/chapters/development/writing-modules.rst

 ===============

-While not always required, sometimes it is necessary to write and distribute custom Salt modules for added functionality or integration with internal products.
+While not always required, sometimes it is necessary to write and distribute custom Salt modules for added functionality or integration with other products.
 This chapter will outline the basic structure and best practices for creating custom execution modules.